roberto-mardeni/logic-app-integration-demo/README.md

     - Set request body to the content of sample-order.xml (it is present under artifacts folder in this template).
 - On successful execution, the logic app will respond with the transformed message (an SAP order) in response body.
 ![Image of sample request-response](https://raw.githubusercontent.com/roberto-mardeni/logic-app-integration-demo/master/images/request-response.png "Sample request-response")
+- You can check the queues in the service bus for the presence of messages

 ## Notes